deejaypapi/rx3-toolkit/README.md

 Load one of your prepared tracks and open **Slip Loop**.

 Pads 7 and 8 blink while the stem loads, then settle on red and green.
-They are two independent switches вЂ” press pad 8 and the vocal drops out of the mix.
+They are two independent switches — press pad 8 and the vocal drops out of the mix.

 Open **Beat Jump** on the same track: pads 7 and 8 now read `32`.

 Open the **KEY** tab on the screen and press `KEY +` a few times: the deck climbs a semitone at a time, up to twelve.
-The other deck does not follow вЂ” each one has its own key.
+The other deck does not follow — each one has its own key.
 Tap the number in the middle to come straight back to `0`.

 Load a track with no stem and Slip Loop behaves exactly like stock.
-That is the intended fallback, not a failure вЂ” if a track you *did* prepare has no stem controls, then either you did something wrong, or I did.
+That is the intended fallback, not a failure — if a track you *did* prepare has no stem controls, then either you did something wrong, or I did.
 See [Troubleshooting](docs/troubleshooting.md#a-prepared-track-has-no-stem-controls) first, and open an issue only after that.

 Prepared and unprepared tracks can coexist on the same Rekordbox USB/SSD.
 Tracks without generated stem sidecars continue to behave as normal tracks.